BNS Anushandhan

 BNS Anushandhan is a survey vessel of the Bangladesh Navy.
-She previously served with the Royal Navy as the coastal survey vessel HMS Roebuck (H130) from 3 October 1986 to 15 April 2010.
+She previously served with the Royal Navy as the coastal survey vessel HMS Roebuck from 3 October 1986 to 15 April 2010.
 She was the last traditional survey ship to serve in the Royal Navy.
 In 2010, she was sold to the Bangladesh Navy.
-She was handed over to the Bangladesh Navy on 28 May 2010.
-On 1 June 2010 she sailed for Bangladesh.
 She is the first dedicated hydrographic survey ship to serve with Bangladesh Navy.

-Building
+Construction

 Brooke Marine built the ship at Lowestoft, Suffolk, launching her on 14 November 1985 and completing her in August 1986.
 She has twin screws, each powered by an eight-cylinder Mirrlees Blackstone diesel engine.